Benson Hotel

-The Benson Portland, Curio Collection by Hilton is a 287-room historic hotel building in downtown Portland, Oregon, United States.
+The Benson Portland, Curio Collection by Hilton is a 287-room historic hotel in downtown Portland, Oregon, United States.

 It is owned and operated by Coast Hotels & Resorts.
 It was originally known as the New Oregon Hotel, and is commonly known as "The Benson".
 It has a reputation as one of Portland's finest hotels.
 The hotel is named after notable businessman and philanthropist Simon Benson.
 The Benson is the seventh largest hotel in Portland based on the number of rooms.